 So when the Black vote (alongside other BIPOC demographics such as the historic voter turnout of Indigenous populations in Arizona) undoubtedly delivered the 2020 election to the Democrats, then did the same for the House in the Georgia run-offs, everyone was talking about Stacey Abrams in a way a little too reminiscent of how the dad talked in Get Out.

-But the election results revealed that Black voters are in fact the key to the Democratic Party's success.
+But the election results revealed that Black voters are the key to the Democratic Party's success.
 When is the Party going to start acting like it?

 All through the election year, Democrats were convinced that playing it safe was the key to defeating Trump.